JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

  min k || $x^{i} - \mu_{k}$||

-The Cost function is merely choosing the smallest norm between each datapoint and prospective centroid and it is referred to as the distortion function.
+The Cost function is merely choosing the smallest norm (distance) between each datapoint and prospective centroid and it is referred to as the distortion function.

 #### Important considerations
 Its important for this algorithm that you engage in random initialization of centroids.
 The number of centroids should be less then the number of examples.
 Choose some